nawabahmadreshi/documentation/pages/getting-started/sdk-integration-guide.md

 If you don't know what a custom application class is, no need to worry: you most likely don't have one yet!
 {% endprotip %}

-The final step in setting up the Branch SDK is to register an `Application` class in your Manifest as follows:
+Register an `Application` class in your Manifest as follows:

 {% highlight xml %}
  <application